katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 DONE:

+- [x] Added support to use pdb interactively to odounit.
 - [»] Added -t option to allow test isolation.
 - [x] Added loop-tests.sh script.
 - [x] Fix error message when a module is not found in CWD.
 Add unit test in test suite. (parse_cmd_line function)